-We asked practitioners and employers what knowledge and skills were required to be an effective service designer.
-For employers, we asked how they evaluate candidates and we asked service designers what knowledge and skills they rely upon.
-As others contribute, the descriptions may expand.
-Stay tuned.
-But in the meantime, see if this sounds right to you.
+We asked practitioners and employers for the knowledge and skills required of a service designer.
+For employers, we asked how they evaluate candidates.
+For service designers, we asked what knowledge and skills they used in their work.

 Basic Understanding –